Catherine Cornaro: Regent

 James died soon after the wedding due to a sudden illness and, according to his will, Catherine, who at the time was pregnant, acted as regent.
-As soon as the Venetian fleet sailed away a plot to depose the infant James III of Cyprus in favour of Charlotte, John's legitimate daughter, broke out, and Catherine was kept a prisoner.
+As soon as the Venetian fleet sailed away, a plot to depose the infant James III of Cyprus in favour of Charlotte, John's legitimate daughter, broke out, and Catherine was kept a prisoner.
 The Venetians returned, and order was soon restored, but the republic was meditating the seizure of Cyprus, although it had no valid title whatever.

 Monarch

-Catherine became monarch when James III died in August 1474 before his first birthday, probably from illness, even if it was rumored that he had been poisoned by Venice or Charlotte's partisans.
+Catherine became monarch when James III died in August 1474 after his first birthday, probably from illness, even if it was rumored that he had been poisoned by Venice or Charlotte's partisans.

 The kingdom had long since declined, and had been a tributary state of the Mameluks since 1426.
 Under Catherine, who ruled Cyprus from 1474 to 1489, the island was controlled by Venetian merchants.

-In 1488 the republic, fearing that Sultan Bayezid II intended to attack Cyprus, and having also discovered a plot to marry Catherine to Alfonso II of Naples decided to recall the queen to Venice and formally annex the island.
+In 1488, the republic, fearing that Sultan Bayezid II intended to attack Cyprus, and having also discovered a plot to marry Catherine to Alfonso II of Naples, decided to recall the queen to Venice and formally annex the island.
 In February 1489, the Venetian government persuaded Catherine to cede her rights as ruler of Cyprus to the doge of Venice—and by extension the Venetian government as a whole—as she had no heir.

-On 14 March 1489 she was forced to abdicate and sell the administration of the country to the Republic of Venice.
+On 14 March 1489, she was forced to abdicate and sell the administration of the country to the Republic of Venice.

-According to contemporary chronicler Georgios Boustronios:
+According to the contemporary chronicler Georgios Boustronios:

 on 15 February 1489 the queen exited from Nicosia in order to go to Famagusta, to leave [Cyprus].
 And when she went on horseback wearing a black silken cloak, with all the ladies and the knights in her company [...]
 Her eyes, moreover did not cease to shed tears throughout the procession.
 The people likewise shed many tears.

 Later life

 The last Crusader state became a colony of Venice, and as compensation, Catherine was allowed to retain the title of queen and was made lady of Asolo, a county on the Terraferma of the Republic of Venice in the Veneto region, in 1489.
 Asolo soon gained a reputation as a court of literary and artistic distinction, mainly as a result of it being the fictitious setting for Pietro Bembo's platonic dialogues on love, Gli Asolani.
-Catherine lived in Asolo until 1509, when the League of Cambrai sacked the town, then fled to Venice where she lived for another year, dying on 10 July 1510.
+Catherine lived in Asolo until 1509, when the League of Cambrai sacked the town; she then fled to Venice, where she lived for another year, dying on 10 July 1510.
 She is entombed in the Church of San Salvador in Venice.